 Chicken or veggie broth as needed

 Sautéing the vegetables: Coat pan with olive oil.
 Add the onion and garlic to the pan and cook on low heat until translucent.
-Toss in the Brussels sprouts halves and sauté for about 5 minutes, adding chicken broth as needed to prevent sticking.
+Toss in the Brussels sprouts halves and sauté for about 5 minutes, adding chicken broth as needed to prevent sticking and to soften them.
 Keep skillet covered to aid in softening.
 Add the kale.
 Throw in the thyme.
 Toss and cook the entire batch until the kale has wilted.
 Continue adding broth to prevent sticking, cover, and cook until flavors meld and veggies are soft.
 You could also add some balsamic vinegar for fun and depth of flavor.
+While everything is cooking and the bacon has cooled, chop it into bite-sized pieces.

 Finishing the dish.
 Toss in the bacon pieces and stir.
 Season with salt and pepper to taste.
 Remove from heat.
 Garnish with rosemary sprig.
 Serve and delight your guests.